 Aim for a culture of open communication to help avoid employment tribunal claims.
 Employees who can raise problems informally with their managers, or who trust that any grievance will get a fair hearing internally, are less likely to complain to an employment tribunal.
 Difficult changes, like redundancies, can be less confrontational if employees are properly consulted and involved.

-If you are notified of an employment tribunal claim, your first step is to assess the merits of the case.
+If early conciliation fails and a dispute escalates to an employment tribunal claim, your first step is to assess the merits of the case.
 There may be technical reasons why the claim should not succeed: for example, if the claim is not made within three months.
 If an employment tribunal claim is invalid or very weak, you can apply for a pre-hearing claim to ask for it to be thrown out.